 Today, most computer keyboards are designed and built outside of the United States.
 Foreign manufacturers try to introduce gimmicks and expect buyers to re-learn how to type on an “improved” computer keyboard (additional “useless” function keys, odd non-standard layouts, LEDs and neon shiny lights, volume dials and controls, clear polymer casings, smaller keys, narrow key spacing, lightweight typing action, use of silk-screened paint to apply lettering to keys or use stickers which wear over time, and basically producing the lowest cost units that need to be replaced on a 2-3 year cycle).

 Many computer professionals, prefer to use the one true standard of computer keyboards.
 Designed by American mechanical engineers, in contrast to new-age designers and focus-group marketing “experts”.
 Many vintage IBM keyboard enthusiasts have purchased one IBM model M keyboard and have been using the same one keyboard for decades.

 The computer keyboard is among the most under-appreciated components of the computer.
 In reality, the keyboard is the one part of the computer that gets the most physical contact.
 How many times a day do you touch a keyboard (number of characters typed) vs. the number of times you touch your computer’s internals?

-As a computer systems engineer in real-life, I typically spend long hours in front of a computer.
+As a computer systems engineer and IT project manager in real-life, I typically spend long hours in front of a computer.
 The last time I checked, I could type as fast as 100 – 110 words per minute.
 I have always needed an industrial-strength keyboard.
 In November of 1984, I was able to purchase my first IBM PC 5170 PC/AT (Intel 80286 processor at 8 MHz (.008 GHz) with a 30MB (0.03 GB) hard drive, and 512K (0.5MB) of RAM for $9000.
 Little did I know that I would still be looking forward to using the same keyboard in 2009 (i.e., TWENTY FIVE (25) years later).